Affordable Wisdom Teeth Removal in Houston

 Some general dentists can remove wisdom teeth with no problems.

 However, there are cases where the root is too deep.
-The dentist might suggest cutting the tooth in pieces in order to remove it.
+The dentist might suggest cutting the tooth into pieces in order to remove it.

 This is not always done correctly as it requires a great amount of skill to successfully complete.